 Six weeks have flown by I am beyond excited to finally show you my first completed One Room Challenge, which is also the first room that we have ‘finished’ so far in our new home!
 Note: finished is a relative term around here…

 I’ve learned so much these past few weeks, including how to do some things I never thought I could do!
-Like installing wallpaper by myself, or working with a stone cutter to design my own sink.
+Like installing wallpaper by myself, finding websites like www.sydneyhomecentre.com.au from where I can source affordable renovation materials, or working with a stone cutter to design my own sink.
 It definitely took me out of my comfort zone, in a good way.
 Overall I feel much more confident in my abilities, and I’m excited to continue making over more rooms in my house!

 So before we get to the reveal, let’s take a quick peek at the before:

 Now I know there wasn’t anything inherently wrong with the original bathroom.
 It just didn’t have my personal stamp or the ‘wow’ factor that I wanted for my powder bath.
 Since it is such a small space, I thought it would be fun to make it really bold and playful.
 I think the hand painted Mitchell Black wallpaper accomplished that task very nicely.
 We were not looking for a massive renovation, we just wanted to change a few things as you can see, however, we are not completely ruling that out just yet as in the future we may want to check out a bathroom renovator service to see what they could do with the available space.